Your Police Application

 You can learn a lot by studying the example entries: (1) record dates and names, (2) record web site addresses, (3) what is the next step and when?

 This advice will help you avoid many common pitfalls that have doomed other applicants in the hiring process.
-All of my prep courses include a complete tutorial on this topic.
+Most of my prep courses include a complete tutorial on this topic.
 Go to www.SgtGodoy.com if you are interested.